Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 CHALLENGES;
-change in user requirements.
-limited time for the development of a software. low quality software brings about more expenses on maintainace in the future.
+a)change in user requirements. b)limited time for the development of a software. c)low quality software brings about more expenses on maintainace in the future.

 Strategies To Overcome Challenges;
-effective communication.
+a)effective communication.
-priority for tasks.
+b)priority for tasks.
-reassessing and iteration of tasks and projects.
+c)reassessing and iteration of tasks and projects.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.